robertdebock/ansible-role-service/README.md

 #   program runs on the foreground, i.e. "nc -l 1234".
 Forking means the
 #   program itself forks, i.e. "nc -l 12345 &"
 # - working_directory: The directory to cd into before starting the service.
+# - environment_variables: A list for variables to set. for example:
+#   environments_variables:
+#     variable1: value1
+#     variable2: value2
 ```

 Requirements